-A longstanding fixture of historic, downtown McGill, the Rexall Drugstore served this company town for decades—that is, until the resident pharmacist passed away, nobody took over his business, and the town truly locked the door and forgot about the place.
-Sitting nearly 30 years completely untouched, what you’ll find inside this historic pharmacy is exactly what you would’ve seen as a customer years ago… shelves lined with faded products dating back to the 1950s, ranging from shampoos, to nailpolish, Ipana toothpaste and the once popular Dippity-do styling gel.
-That, along with a fully stocked pharmacy with handwritten prescription records, and of course a working soda fountain makes visiting this museum feel like stepping into a time machine.
+A longstanding fixture of historic downtown McGill (a tiny, copper smelting town minutes down the road from Ely, NV) the Rexall Drugstore served this company town for decades—that is, until the resident pharmacist passed away in the 1970s.
+Nobody took over his business so the town locked the door and sort of forgot about the place.
+It sat nearly 30 years completely untouched before the town decided to open it as a museum.
+Today, what you’ll find inside this time-capsulized pharmacy that is exactly what you would’ve seen as a customer years ago—shelves lined with faded products dating back to the 1950s, ranging from shampoos, a range of nail polish shades only available in the 1950s, Ipana toothpaste, and the once popular Dippity-do styling gel.
+You’ll also see a fully stocked pharmacy with handwritten prescription records, and, of course, a working soda fountain makes—all of which makes this museum feel like stepping into a time machine.

-Though this business was strictly a drug store and pharmacy, visiting the place today means experiencing a true time capsule, loaded with relics important to the McGill story and eastern Nevada story.
-On the walls, zero in on marching band uniforms from White Pine County grade and high schools, and yearbooks dating back to the 1940s.
+Though this business was strictly a drug store and pharmacy, visiting the museum today means experiencing a true time capsule, loaded with relics important to the McGill and eastern Nevada story.
+On the walls, zero in on marching band uniforms from White Pine County grade and high schools, as well as yearbooks dating back to the 1940s.
 Or, take a tour behind the original pharmacy counter—still brimming with many original prescribed medicines and records, then pony up to the original milkshake counter for a tasty, malted treat.

 Travel Nevada Pro Tip